dt4acc/accml/design.md

 [1] D. Gelernter, *Mirror Worlds: Or the Day Software Puts the Universe in a Shoebox… How It Will Happen and What It Will Mean*.
 Oxford University Press, 1991.

-[2] W. S. Khail and P. Schnizer, “Accelerator Commissioning Tools: Architectural Proposals and Design Patterns,” in *Proc.
+[2] W. Sulaiman Khail and P. Schnizer, “Accelerator Commissioning Tools: Architectural Proposals and Design Patterns,” in *Proc.
 ICALEPCS2025*, Chicago, Sep.
 2025, pp. 49–55. doi:10.18429/JACoW-ICALEPCS2025-MOBR002.

-[3] W. S. Khail and P. Schnizer, “Patterns in Digital Twin Development,” in *Proc.
+[3] W. Sulaiman Khail and P. Schnizer, “Patterns in Digital Twin Development,” in *Proc.
 EuroPLoP’24*, New York, NY, USA, 2024. doi:10.1145/3698322.3698325.

-[4] W. S. Khail and P. Schnizer, “Patterns for Operating and Interacting with Digital Twins,” *Lecture Notes in Computer Science*, to be published.
+[4] W. Sulaiman Khail and P. Schnizer, “Patterns for Operating and Interacting with Digital Twins,” *Lecture Notes in Computer Science*, to be published.